-Summary of Main Concerns Summary of Urgent Actions Required Agreed timescale Revised deadline (if required) Progress against original time scale External Support/ Assurance Safe Ensure that protective clothing for staff is in good supply and that cleaning schedules are in place across the hospital and that in-depth cleaning audits take place.
-Dec 2014 N/A The Trust has purchased 15 additional Powered Respirator Protective Suits (with another 23 suits on order) to help enhance the Trust's response capabilities to a Chemical Incident.
-Training sessions in how to use the suits are ongoing.
-WHH and QEQM consistently show good levels of cleaning at required audit levels.
-KCH, however, remains a problem in terms of achievement of audit levels.
-This is due to loss of supervisors.
-Recruitment of supervisors is underway and a full complement is expected by May.
-Improvement plan for each area which score below required thresholds are agreed at ward level and with hospital management.
-Ensure that evidence from clinical audits is used to 2015 and 2015 Ensure medications are stored safely and that the administration of all controlled drugs is recorded Feb 2015 N/A The policy has been reviewed and the Trust six monthly medicine storage audit has been developed to ensure the robust monitoring of medicines storage and security.
-A set of five key measures have been developed from this audit to be reported monthly on the CQC dashboard from April 2015.
-A risk assessment has been undertaken around the signature process for controlled drugs and recommendations around clarifying the policy were made to the Quality Assurance Board in February.
-The revised Trust Medicines Management policy was then revised and has now been approved by the Drugs and Therapeutics Committee in March.
-The final draft policy will be presented to the Quality Assurance Board for final approval on April 1st 2015.
-An audit of second checking for Controlled Drug administration will be completed monthly from April 2015, for reporting on the CQC dashboard.
-Effective Ensure that all paper and electronic policies, procedures and guidance are up to date and reflect evidence-based best practice.
-March 2015 July 2015 All Divisions have systems in place to review and update all policies by July 2015.
-A Task and Finish Group has been established to oversee delivery of this action and to ensure that the existing electronic storage system is fit for purpose.
-The Task and Finish Group reviews the action plans on a monthly basis to ensure that the Divisions stay on track for delivery and assesses risk in relation to policies that still require updating.
-N/A Ensure that all relevant policies and procedures for children reflect best practice / NICE quality standards April 2015 N/A All Trust policies and guidance for children have ben reviewed and updated.
+Summary of Main Concerns Summary of Urgent Actions Required Agreed timescale Revised deadline (if required) Progress against original time scale External Support/ Assurance clothing for staff is in good2015required audit levels.supply and that cleaningCleaning at KCH, however, remains a pschedules are in placesupervisors has now taken place and a Cleaning in the Trust is outsourced to Serco and both WHH and QEQM consistently show good levels of cleaning at required audit levels.
+Cleaning at KCH, however, remains a problem as there have been insufficient supervisors in post.
+Recruitment of supervisors has now taken place and all posts should be filled by May.
+The Board has received assurance from Serco that improvement plans are in place at KCH.
+N/A Ensure that evidence from clinical audits is used to improve patient care.
+April 2015 and on- going N/A Each Division produced and presented a draft clinical audit plan to the Clinical Audit Committee in March.
+These plans will now go to the Quality Committee for sign off in April.
+The plans have the backing of all four Divisional Medical Directors and will ensure we have a robust audit programme in 2015/16.
+In addition, discussions are taking place with clinicians on how clinical audit can be used to improve outcomes; Comparative Health Knowledge System (CHKS) are supporting these discussions. СНКЅ Ensure medications are stored safely and that the administration of all controlled drugs is recorded Feb 2015 N/A Weekly audits are taking place to ensure the robust monitoring of medicines storage and security.
+A revised policy has been agreed around the administration of controlled drugs and audits are now underway to measure compliance N/A Effective Ensure that all paper and electronic policies, procedures and guidance are up to date and reflect evidence-based best practice March 2015 July 2015 A Task and Finish Group has been established to oversee delivery of this action and to ensure that the existing electronic storage system is fit for purpose.
+All Divisions have action plans in place to review and update all policies by July 2015.
+The Task and Finish Group reviews the Divisional action plans on a monthly basis to ensure that all are on track for delivery and to assesses risk in relation to policies that still require updating.
+N/A Ensure that all relevant policies and procedures for children reflect best practice / NICE quality standards April 2015 N/A All Trust policies and guidance for children have been reviewed and updated.
 A full audit is being planned and spot checks and face to face audits will be completed to ensure all staff are fulfilling their roles in accordance with current guidelines.
-Ensure the flow of patients through the hospital is effective and responsive, that patients are not moved unnecessarily and that patients leave hospital, with their medications, when well enough.
-March 2015 N/A We are working with our commissioners to ensure long term funding of teams, such as the integrated Discharge Team, that help improve the patient journey through the hospital.
+Regional NICE manager Ensure the flow of patients through the hospital is effective and responsive, that patients are not moved unnecessarily and that patients leave hospital, with their medications, when well enough.
+March 2015 October 2015 We have agreed funding with our commissioners of teams, such as the integrated Discharge Team, that help improve the patient journey through the hospital.
 We are planning to introduce a Near Patient Pharmacy Service.
-This which will speed up the discharge process by ensuring patients receive their medicines earlier on the day of discharge.
+This will speed up the discharge process by ensuring patients receive their medicines earlier on the day of discharge.
 Recruitment of pharmacists is underway but is not expected to be complete until late summer.
 CCGs